anon-blue/anon.blue/README.txt

-s adam miranodrs i am from canada i am a golfer a tafter lall these years we sti llm live on  i am sending this mesage to all survuves of the war..it is the yeab bbbbnnnnd we are aovealive.korea invaded the US bacjk in 2019  the worl has been at war for 5 years and there is no sign of stopping
+s adam miranodrs i am from canada i am a golfer a tafter lall these years we sti llm live on  i am sending this mesage to all survuves of the war..it is the yeab bbbbnnnnd we are aovealive.korea invaded the US bacjk in 2019  the worl has been at war for 5 years and there is no sign of stoppin1234567890llll
                                ssfs                 fgfgdgsdgdfgdfgsdfgdfgdgawfz
 zyfjjoglksjsfozjsoisjojdgsgdfgFFFfffjgdkgjdlmdlgklfmvlkmglkmgjggjpoke are alllll
           hao jiu bu jian wo xi huan de ren ,j//ni hai hao ma? huoxu=-0097047956